Personal Loan Early Payoff Benefits

 Interest Savings Are Guaranteed

 Unlike investing, early loan payoff delivers a guaranteed return equal to your loan's APR on every principal dollar eliminated.
 On a $15,000 personal loan at 11% APR with four years remaining, an extra $150 monthly can save thousands in interest and cut months off the term.
-The earlier you pay, the more you save because interest accrues on a shrinking balance.
+The earlier you pay, the more you save because interest accrues on a shrinking balance each period.

 Simple vs Precomputed Interest

-Most personal loans use simple interest—extras apply immediately to principal.
-Some older or subprime products use precomputed interest where lenders front-load finance charges.
-Prepayment may still save money but less intuitively.
-Read your promissory note or ask the lender how extras are applied.
+Most personal loans use simple interest—extras apply immediately to principal after the period's interest is satisfied.
+Some older or subprime products use precomputed interest where lenders front-load finance charges into the stated balance.
+Prepayment may still save money but less intuitively; ask the lender how extras are applied and request a payoff quote before large prepayments.

 Cash Flow Freedom After Payoff